PRANC: Pseudo RAndom Networks for Compacting deep models: Experiments on image classification

-{\bf Comparison to Dataset Distillation methods:} In Table \ref{tab:distil}, we report the accuracy and the number of paramteres for PRANC and various dataset distillation methods.
-Most these methods are based on meta-learning approaches that involve a large computational cost and memory foot print at the training time, so they are limited in the depth of the model.
-Also, they need to do a few gradient descend steps in constructing the model.
-Also, most dataset distillation methods need to optimize for at least one image per category, so they cannot reduce the number of parameters by a large factor (30,720 parameters corresponds to one image per class in CIFAR-10).
-For CIFAR-10, we use AlexNet (which is a modified version that is described in \cite{dataset_distil}), for CIFAR-100 and tinyImageNet, we use depth-3 and depth-4 128-width ConvNet architectures \cite{ddmt} respectively.
-Note that some dataset distillation methods do not assume that they can communicate the seed, so they solve a more challenging task since the distilled data should be able to tune any randomly initialized model.
-However, since we are focusing on reducing the cost of communication and storage, using a fixed seed, which is the central part of our idea, is not prohibitive.
+In Table \ref{tab:data_distil}, we report the accuracy and the number of parameters for PRANC in comparison with various dataset distillation methods.
+Most of these methods are based on meta-learning approaches that involve a high computational cost and memory footprint at the training time, so they are limited in the depth of the model.
+Moreover, they need to do a few gradient descent steps in constructing the model.
+Nonetheless, the number of required parameters in dataset distillation methods is proportional to the size of the input image.
+For instance, in distilling CIFAR-10 to 10 images only, we need to store at least $10 \times 32 \times 32 \times 3$ parameters.
+In order to be comparable with the SOTA Dataset Distillation methods, we use AlexNet (which is a modified version that is described in \cite{dataset_distil}) on CIFAR-10.
+For CIFAR-100 and tinyImageNet, we use depth-3 and depth-4 128-width ConvNet architectures described in \cite{ddmt}, respectively.
+Note that some dataset distillation methods do not require a seed, so they solve a more challenging task since the distilled data should be able to tune any randomly initialized model.
+However, since we are focusing on reducing the cost of communication and storage, using a fixed seed as the central part of our idea is not prohibitive.

-{\bf Comparison with model pruning methods:} Most model pruning methods use a pruning factor less than 99\% which leads to less than 50 times smaller number of parameters.
-Note that communicating a sparse model, we need to communicate the index and value for all non-zero entries.
-DPF \cite{lin2020dynamic} is one of the SOTA methods that uses a large sparcity.
-We used their code on CIFAR-10 and CIFAR-100 along with ResNet-20 and ResNet-56 architectures.
-We show the results of comparing DPF with our method.
-The results are shown in Table \ref{tab:compress}.
-PRANC achieves consistently higher accuracy with less number of parameters.

-{\bf Comparison with model distillation methods:} We use model distillation as a baseline.
-In order to achieve a model comparable with our method in the number of parameters, we need to use a very small student model.
-Even a LeNet architecture has more than 60,000 parameters.
-On CIFAR-10, we train a ResNet18 and distill it to a LeNet model.
-We repot the results in Table \ref{tab:distil}.
-Our ResNet-20 model achieves better accuracy with significantly fewer number of parameters.

-{\bf Sensitivity to seed:} We did experiment with changing the seed at the reconstruction time.
-On CIFAR-10 with AlexNet, simply increasing the seed value by one, results in $9.4\%$ accuracy only, which is close to the chance.
-This is expected as the new basis models are not correlated with the ones that are used in training.
-Therefore, in applications dealing with safe communication of deep learning models, even when $\alpha$ is intercepted, the adversary will not be able to generate the target model without having the seed (i.e., the private key).